2013–14 APOEL FC season

 The 2013–14 season was APOEL's 74th season in the Cypriot First Division and 86th year in existence as a football club.
 APOEL completed a historical domestic treble during the 2013–14 season, winning all the titles in Cyprus, the League, the Cup and the Super Cup.

 Season review

 Head coach and chairman changes during season

 On 4 October 2013, a day after the home defeat to Eintracht Frankfurt in the group stage of the UEFA Europa League, the club announced the termination of Paulo Sérgio's contract, due to a disappointing run of results domestically and abroad.
-Paulo Sérgio was replaced by Greek coach Giorgos Donis, who on 11 October 2013 signed a contract until the end of the 2013–14 season.
+Paulo Sérgio was replaced by Greek coach Georgios Donis, who on 11 October 2013 signed a contract until the end of the 2013–14 season.

 Phivos Erotokritou, the chairman of APOEL since November 2008, resigned and on 4 December 2013 he was replaced by Prodromos Petrides, who had served again as chairman of APOEL from 2001 to 2006.